 For a no-frill simple deodorant, they have Open Air, which is unscented/fragrance-free.
 If you have extremely sensitive skin or don’t want to smell like anything at all (yes, believe me, some people prefer scent-free stuff), this is the perfect variant for you.

 Last but not least, a unique feature of Myro and the reason why this brand is on my list is that it meets airport standards.
+One thing about people is that they love to travel.
+We are all naturally adventurous and those adventures can be often sweat-filled so deodorant is definitely a necessity.

 Imagine being at the airport, ready to fly out to your favorite vacation destination (be it a tropical country or anywhere you’d want to go to relax), and then the TSA or airport security would tell you to remove your deodorant from your bag because it doesn’t meet the safety standards?
 Not a good start right?